NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Adventure-Specific Actions/(Affinity Ablaze) Steps of the Sun_ Grand Harmony.md

 * * *

 Your heart harmonizes with those of your comrades before pounding once in a devastating shock wave.
-You deal 18d4 sonic damage in a 60-foot cone.
+You deal 18d4 sonic damage in a @Template\[cone|distance:60\].
 Enemies can attempt a Fortitude check save with a DC equal to your class DC or spell DC, whichever is higher.
 If you are adjacent to at least 1 ally, this deals 18d6, if you are adjacent to at least 2 allies, this deals 18d8.

 *Source: Pathfinder Fists of the Ruby Phoenix Hardcover Compilation* *OGL*